rweigel/stats/notes.md

 $$P(x)={n \choose x} p^x(1-p)^{n-k}$$

-We write probability in a more specific form as
+We write the probability in a more specific form as

 $$b(x; n,p) = {n\choose x}p^x(1-p)^{n-x}$$